flutterfocus/flutterfocus/README.md

-# flutterfocus
+# Hello there! 👋
-A source for educational content and OSS exclusive to Dart 🎯 and Flutter 🕊️.
+Flutter Focus is a source for educational content and OSS exclusive to Dart 🎯 and Flutter 🕊️.